2 Causality

 Because counterfactuals are essentially unobservable (unless you have a time machine, or a particularly niche experimental setup in which you can give multiple treatments to each subject without them interacting with each other), we can’t actually estimate both \(C_i(0)\) and \(C_i(1)\) from data for each \(i\).
 But we might be interested in averages: can we estimate \(\E[C_i(0)]\) and \(\E[C_i(1)]\)?

-That depends.
-There are many ways to estimate counterfactuals and causal effects, and you can take entire courses on sophisticated methods that apply in particular situations.
-But a very simple approach might be to ask: Can we get a random sample from the populations of \(C_i(0)\) and \(C_i(1)\)?
+Of course.
+You can take entire courses on sophisticated methods that apply in particular situations.
+But a very simple approach might be to ask: Can we draw a random sample from the populations of \(C_i(0)\) and \(C_i(1)\)?
 If so, we can estimate their expectations with sample means.
 If they are true random samples, these will be unbiased, and the law of large numbers will be on our side.

 How do we obtain a random sample?
-If we have \(N\) people in our study, take half at random.
+If we have \(n\) people in our study, take half at random.
 For that half, obtain \(C_i(1)\)—that is, assign them to take the treatment, and ensure they do.
-For the other half, obtain \(C_i(0)\), again by assigning them to take the control.
+For the other half, obtain \(C_i(0)\) by assigning them to take the control.
 Measure the outcome variable.

 This is random assignment, the simplest and perhaps most effective way to estimate potential outcomes.

-Exercise 2.2 Returning again to Example 2.1, suppose we enroll \(N\) people in our clinical trial.
+Exercise 2.2 (Sample to population) Returning again to Example 2.1, suppose we enroll \(n\) people in our clinical trial.
 We randomly assign them to take Fixitol or Solvix and measure their malaise afterward.
-By the above argument, and assuming we measured correctly and people took the medications they were assigned, we now have unbiased estimates of \(C_i(0)\) and \(C_i(1)\) in this population of \(N\) people.
+By the above argument, and assuming we measured correctly and people took the medications they were assigned, we now have unbiased estimates of \(C_i(0)\) and \(C_i(1)\) in this population of \(n\) people.
 Are these necessarily unbiased estimates for the population of all people in the world who have malaise?

 Without random assignment, the estimation problem is much more challenging.
 Consider that \(C_i(0)\) and \(C_i(1)\) may depend on the covariates \(X_i\) and the unobserved covariates \(U_i\).
 If the treatment assignment \(Z_i\) also depends on these covariates—if people with certain covariates are more or less likely to get the treatment—then we observe \(C_i(1)\) for a biased sample.